 Today, I want to focus on the warning signs that single ladies often ignore in their pursuit to find that Mr. Right.
 Consequently, they become knee-deep in love, throwing every caution to the wind, with Mr. Wrong!
 So….here are the top warning signs you are dating Mr. Wrong (or have a friend who is):

 Your family and friends don’t like him.
 God puts us in relationship with other people for fellowship.
-He also puts us in relationship so that the old can offer the young wisdom.
-There is great value in engaging feedback from those you are closest to and know you best in regards to any new relationship.
+He also puts us in relationships so that the old can offer the young-- wisdom.
+There is great value in engaging feedback from those you are closest to and know you best in regard to any new relationship.
 If there is a common consensus among family and friends that this may not be the right guy for you, this may not be the right guy for you.

 He lacks self-discipline.
 Discipline can be translated into many areas of our lives.
 It takes discipline to work a job every day.
 It takes discipline to pay your bills on time.
 It takes discipline to take care of your health.
-Discipline is necessary to react in love, when others have hurt you or holding your tongue, when they’ve engaged you in name calling or arguments.
+Discipline is necessary to react in love when others have hurt you or to hold your tongue when they’ve engaged you in name-calling or arguments.
 It takes discipline to actively attend church, read your Bible, and honor others.
 If you don’t see evidence of self-discipline in his life in these areas, he’s not the guy for you.